AmberMichaelis/AmberMichaelis/README.md

 - 🔭 Check out my resume and projects at [AmberMichaelis.com](http://ambermichaelis.com/)

-- 🌱 I’m currently learning Advanced Data Structures in Java
+- 🌱 I’m currently learning Ruby on Rails

 - ❓ Ask me anything about JavaScript.
 I'm in the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

-- ⚡ Fun fact: I have a BS in Chemical Engineering and I'm working on a MS in Computer Science
+- ⚡ Fun fact: I have a BS in Chemical Engineering and I'm taking some cybersecurity courses

 <br/>